xavier-orcutt/chinle-primarycare-scheduler/README.md

 Currently, only the internal medicine scheduler is active.
 Versions for family practice and pediatrics are in development.

 ## Problem Overview
 Consider a 5-day week with 9 total clinic sessions.
-If 5 providers are available and each can work up to 6 sessions, the number of valid weekly assignments is a subset of all possible ways to distribute providers across sessions while respecting staffing limits and weekly caps.

-A rough upper bound on the number of combinations, ignoring all real-world constraints, is:
+If 5 providers are available and each clinic session can staff 3 providers,a rough upper bound on the number of combinations is:

 $${\binom{5}{3}}^9 = 10^9 = 1,\000,\000,\000 \text{ possible schedules}$$

-Even after applying just a single constraint, limiting each provider to a maximum of 5 sessions per week, a conservative estimate suggests that 10–20% of these combinations remain feasible, resulting in roughly 100–200 million valid schedules.
+Even after applying just a single constraint, limiting each provider to a maximum of 6 sessions per week, a conservative estimate suggests that 10–20% of these combinations remain feasible, resulting in roughly 100–200 million valid schedules.
 When scaled across multiple departments and multiple weeks, the size of the scheduling space becomes astronomically large.

 The real complexity, however, doesn’t lie in the sheer number of possible schedules, but in how tightly interwoven constraints like leave, RDOs, staffing minimums and maximums, and per-provider clinic caps—interact to restrict the feasible set.